New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 Format

-First-person descriptions or subjective interpretations are prone to distortion — and are thus foregone.
+First-person descriptions, subjective in their interpretation, are prone to distortion — and are thus foregone.

 Therefore, the book consists primarily of conversations between real people.